 A non-terminal indicator is a compound term //(A, N) where A is an atom and N is a non-negative integer.

-The non-terminal indicator //(A, N) indicates the grammar rule non-terminal whose functor is A and whose arity is N.
+The non-terminal indicator //(A, N) indicates the non-terminal of the head of a grammar rule whose functor is A and whose arity is N.

 NOTES